-Addiction does not only affect the person abusing drugs or alcohol—addiction also affects concerned family members and friends.
-These loved ones can often see the truth that substance abusers cannot: loved ones see that substance abusers need help, and that there is help available for them.
+Addiction does not only affect the person who is abusing drugs or alcohol.
+Rather, addiction also affects concerned family members and friends.
+These loved ones can often see the truth that substance abusers cannot: loved ones see that substance abusers need help and that there is help available for them.

 While many people may want to tell their addicted loved ones that there is a way for them to get help, they may have a hard time knowing how to communicate the message.
 Some of the following concerns may make them hesitant to talk with their addicted loved one: When is the right time?
 How will my addicted loved one react?
 What if bringing up the addictions makes the problems worse?

 Although it might seem impossible to find the right time and the right words, holding an intervention with your addicted loved one is worth it.
-If you have a family member or loved one from the Memphis, TN area who is struggling with addiction, we can help you plan and hold an intervention.
+If you in Memphis, TN and have a family member or loved one who is struggling with addiction, we can help you plan and hold an intervention.

 What Is an Intervention?